terraform-google-modules/terraform-example-foundation/1-org/README.md

 For details on costs you might incur, go to [Pricing](https://cloud.google.com/stackdriver/pricing).
 You can choose not to enable the Data Access logs by setting variable `data_access_logs_enabled` to false.

-**Note:** This module creates a sink to export all logs to Google Storage.
+**Note:** This module creates a sink to export all logs to Google Storage and Log Bucket.
 It also creates sinks to export a subset of security related logs to Bigquery and Pub/Sub.
 This will result in additional charges for those copies of logs.
 You can change the filters & sinks by modifying the configuration in `envs/shared/log_sinks.tf`.